sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The generic Use Case is an End-User with the intention to consume an online service of a Service Provider.
 As the Service requires authentication, this triggers the authentication process.

 Authentication is provided in a federated manner.
 In other words, a Client system is relying upon another system, the OpenID Provider (OP), for authentication.
 Either a shared central Identity Provider (IdP) / OpenID Provider (OP) or a (distributed) network of OpenID Providers, a.k.a. a federation or scheme is being used.
-The ecosystem supported by the OpenID Provider can either be a single organization (intra organizational) or can be an interorganizational setting, through either bilateral or multilateral agreements.
+The ecosystem supported by the OpenID Provider can either be a single organization (intra-organizational) or can be an inter-organizational setting, through either bilateral or multilateral agreements.
 In case a federation or scheme is being used, an Identity Broker may be applicable.
 Although this profile allows for usage in a federation, no explicit support for federations is _currently_ included.

 The service is offered by a (semi)governmental or public Service Provider.
 The Use Case therefore explicitly covers citizen to government (C2G) as well as business to government (B2G) contexts.
 This profile is not limited to C2G and B2G, nor intended to excluded consumer to business (C2B) and business to business (B2B) contexts, however additional considerations may be applicable in those other contexts.